 Our past defines us

 Advantia’s roots go all the way back to the early days of innovative road train combinations for improved heavy vehicle productivity & safety in Australia’s outback.
-As a graduate engineer at the time, our Managing Director Rob Di Cristoforo undertook numerous safety assessments of innovative road trains by computer simulation, before going on to establish an international profile as a high-productivity freight vehicle expert.
+As a graduate engineer at the time, our Founder Rob Di Cristoforo undertook numerous safety assessments of innovative road trains by computer simulation, before going on to establish an international profile as a high-productivity freight vehicle expert.

 Advantia is founded